 Our time in Sicily was very limited, so we had only booked one day to visit Stromboli.
 To maximize our time there, we took the first ferry out and returned as soon as possible on the next day.

 We traveled with Usticaline, a round-trip ticket cost € 45 per person.
 The ferry takes about an hour and a half to Stromboli including stops on the other islands.

 Top things TO DO IN STROMBOLI IN ONE DAY

-From there you can see the Strombolicchio, an islet just 2km away from Stromboli and which name means Small Stromboli in Sicilian.
-This small islet is really nothing other than what remains of the original volcano that collapsed into the sea.
+From there, you can see the Strombolicchio, an islet just 2km away from Stromboli.
+Its name means “Small Stromboli” in Sicilian.
+This small islet is really nothing other than what is left of the original volcano that collapsed into the sea.

-Hiking TO THE STROMBOLI VOLCANO by yourself
+Hiking THE STROMBOLI VOLCANO by yourself

-However, the best part of our day in Stromboli was climbing the volcano.
+Nonetheless, the best part of our day in Stromboli was climbing the volcano.